 The primary operating expense is Purchased Power.
-Purchased Power was \$162,376,537 which represents 73.92% of the total operating expenses of \$219,652,089.
-For fiscal year 2023, this was \$12,401,293 or 8.3% more than fiscal year 2022.
-The increase in Purchased Power was due to TVA's FCA.
-Note that the increase in electric purchased power of \$12,401,293 is similar to the increase in electric sales revenue of \$12,006,139.
-This reflects the pass-through of the TVA FCA being higher than in the prior fiscal year.
+Purchased Power was \$158,071,223 which represents 71.55% of the total operating expenses of \$220,922,321.
+For fiscal year 2024, this was \$4,305,314 or 2.7% less than fiscal year 2023.
+The decrease in Purchased Power was due to TVA's FCA rates decreasing during the period.
+There was a decrease in the overall amount paid even with TVA's October 2023 wholesale rate increase.
+Note that the decrease in electric purchased power of 2.7% is similar to the decrease in electric sales revenue of 2.9%.
+This reflects the pass-through of the TVA FCA being lower than in the prior fiscal year.
 If the TVA FCA increases the wholesale purchased power, then the FCA portion of the retail electric bills reflects that increase.
 JCEA has historically purchased all its power from the Tennessee Valley Authority (TVA) under an all-requirements contract with an initial term of 20 years beginning June 30, 1985.
-The contract was extended in 5-year terms beginning October 1, 1997 and required a 5-year written notice by either party to terminate.
+The contract was extended to 5-year terms beginning October 1, 1997 and required a 5-year written notice by either party to terminate.
 Effective September 2019, JCEA signed a 20-year rolling contract with TVA.
 The contract comes with a reduction in the form of a monthly credit on the wholesale power bill of approximately 3.1% on TVA's standard service rates.
 TVA refers to this as the TVA Partnership Credit.
-The credit for fiscal year 2023 was \$3.38 million.
+The credit for fiscal year 2024 was \$3.57 million.
 Also, the current contract allows JCEA to generate or purchase up to 5% of its average standard service load requirements outside of the TVA contract.
-JCEA has a 30-year purchase power arrangement with Silicon Ranch for electricity generated from the new Martin Solar Farm.
+JCEA has a 30-year purchase power arrangement with Silicon Ranch for electricity generated by the Martin Solar Farm.
 The Martin Solar Farm has a 9 MW capacity and began generating electricity in December 2021.
 Silicon Ranch bills JCEA for the actual kWh generated and delivered.
-JCEA is constructing a 300 kW solar farm adjacent to our main campus that will go online in fiscal year 2024.
+JCEA constructed a 300-kW solar farm adjacent to our main campus that went online in August of 2023.
 Generation from a solar farm is negatively impacted by clouds and shorter hours of daylight in winter months.

 TVA bills JCEA for wholesale electricity based on demand and energy.
 The demand component of the wholesale power bill drives the average cost of purchased power.
 Demand (kW) is determined by the highest one hour of usage in kW each month.
 Energy is measured in kilowatt hours (kWh).
-TVA did not increase base wholesale power rates in fiscal year 2023, and TVA's fuel cost adjustment decreased by 10.09% from June 2022 to June 2023.
-As mentioned previously, fuel cost adjustment is pass-through from TVA to our customers that changes each month.
+TVA increased base wholesale power rates in October 2023 by 4.5%, and TVA's fuel cost adjustment decreased by approximately 10% from June 2023 to June 2024.
+As mentioned previously, fuel cost adjustment is pass-through from TVA to our customers, which changes each month.
 Weather is a primary driver of the sale of kWh with customer usage increasing during extremely cold or hot temperatures.
 An industry standard calculation referred to as load factor is used to measure the relationship of demand to kWh.
 A lower load factor may indicate a higher cost of electricity.
 The less kWh purchased per unit of peak demand, the more the load factor declines, and the ultimate result is that the average cost of power increases.
 JCEA has limited ability to control peak demands as the weather is the primary driver of consumption.
-The average realized rate for fiscal year 2023 was \$.085 cents per kWh for purchased power while fiscal year 2022 was \$.076 per kWh for purchased power.
+The average realized rate for fiscal year 2024 was \$.079 cents per kWh for purchased power while fiscal year 2023 was \$.085 per kWh for purchased power.